 As I mentioned, driving an RV around is a whole new world of stress and exasperation.
 Imagine you’d been riding mules your whole life, caravanning across the desert wastes by way of ass.
 One day, suddenly, a mate asks you to park his woolly mammoth…

 There are a couple of things you can do to make your RV trip to Las Vegas smoother.
 One is to key yourself in on how to drive an RV safely.
-Two is to make sure that you’re insured!
+Two is to make sure that it (and you) are insured!

-Obviously, your RV is going to need insurance, but make sure your person is insured too!
-Travelling without insurance would be just plain silly.
-Presenting The Broke Backpacker’s go-to Insurer—World Nomads!
+Obviously, your RV is going to need insurance, but please consider making sure your person is insured too!
+Travelling without insurance could be risky.
+Presenting The Broke Backpacker’s go-to insurer – World Nomads Travel Insurance!

 Your Las Vegas RV Rental is Waiting!

 Now you’re good to go!
 You’ve done the hard work, the prep, sussed out all the dastardly deetz… All that’s left is to pick up your RV rental from Las Vegas!